 Is your service guaranteed to get me into the course I want?

 Unfortunately, no. We cannot guarantee that you will get into the course, despite our best efforts.
 Remember that we just send you a notification when a spot opens up; the rest is entirely up to you.
 Also, it may be the case that nobody drops out of the course, and so no spot becomes available.
-Furthermore, our system is only able to check if a course is available every few minutes.
-So if someone drops a course, and someone else re-registers within the matter of a few minutes, our system is unable to detect this.
+Furthermore, our system is only able to check if a course is available every thirty seconds.
+So if someone drops a course, and someone else re-registers within that time, our system is unable to detect this.
 Hence, no notification will be sent.

 Why am I not getting my notifications?